 During our time in Cape Town we have been lucky enough to explore a lot of these villages that make the city such an incredible place.
-My favourites are the communities by the sea, which is not surprising since I live in one of Sydney’s coastal villages.
+My favourites are the communities by the sea, which is not surprising since I lived in one of Sydney’s coastal villages.

 Along with the natural beauty of the mountains and the beaches, these coastal villages are the reason I love Cape Town so much.
 They have similarities to each other but still maintain a distinctiveness that sets them apart.
-From glitzy and crowded to rugged and deserted, the coastal communities of Cape Town offer different things to different people.
+From glitzy and crowded to rugged and deserted, the coastal Cape Town villages offer different things to different people.

 Spanning both sides of the Cape Peninsula, the western coast is exposed to the full force of the Atlantic Ocean, while the east coast of the peninsula enjoys the calmer protected (and warmer) waters of False Bay.
 Both sides of the peninsula have so much to offer.